 The core of the Regional Rail system is the Center City Commuter Connection, an underground tunnel linking three Center City stations: the above-ground upper level of 30th Street Station, the underground Suburban Station, and Jefferson Station.
 All trains stop at these Center City stations; most also stop at Temple University Station on the campus of Temple University in North Philadelphia.

 1. First things first.
 Download the SEPTA App for schedules, maps, TrainView, and more!

 2. Go to your station.
 Most Regional Rail Stations offer parking facilities for commuters.
-The fee is $1 on weekdays for most stations.
-Parking at Lansdale Parking Garage and Norristown Transportation Center garages have individual parking rates.
-Many stations are also located near municipal lots, which vary in cost.
+The fee is normally $1 on weekdays for most stations - but parking is FREE at all SEPTA-owned lots until further notice.
+Please note, many stations are also located near municipal lots, which vary in cost.
 Look for signage at the station to confirm parking fees and regulations for individual lots.
-Most SEPTA lots have daily use spaces that are striped and numbered.
-Riders should pull into the slot and deposit the parking fee (usually $1) in coins in the slot box typically located near the platform.
-On weekends, parking is free at Regional Rail daily use lots ONLY.
-You must have a permit to park in a permit lot on weekdays and weekends.

-5. Once onboard, take a seat, and watch/listen for your stop.
+6. Once on board, take a seat, and watch/listen for your stop.
 Note: The first car of trains with three or more cars is the QuietRide Car.